 Slow-moving, freshwater or brackish lakes, reservoirs, and rivers up to 130m deep where it is able to attach to any suitable hard, rocky or soft surface, such as rocks, docks, pipes, and more.
 PATHWAY OF INTRODUCTION AND SPREAD Native to the Ukraine, introduced in the ballast water of ships, quagga mussels have rapidly spread through its ability to attach in thick clusters to virtually any surface as well as through its high reproductive output of up to one million microscopic eggs per season.
 This species is not as widespread as that of zebra mussels; however, it is able to survive without water for up to 30 days, which allows for colonization of new areas.
-IMPACTS Due to its large filtration capacity, (up to a liter of water per day) which drastically depletes plankton populations, outcompetes native species, and significantly alters the ecosystem by increasing light penetration and water transparency.
+IMPACTS Its large filtration capacity (up to a litre of water per day) can lead to drastically reduced plankton populations, competition with native species and significant changes to the ecosystem by increasing light penetration and water transparency.
 Quagga mussels may use other organisms or pipes for attachment, causing stress and eventual starvation or causing submerged pipes to clog up, respectively.
 Infestations limit recreational activities, such as swimming, angling, and boating, and the sharp shells may cause wounds if stepped on.

 GOLDEN MUSSEL Limnoperna fortunei

-STATUS Prohibited
+status Prohibited

 Triangular, shiny, yellowish-brown shell with prominent growth rings that sometimes darken near the hinge; sizes rarely exceed 2cm but can reach up to 5cm.
 Valves are bilaterally symmetrical and lack a byssal notch.
 Distinguished from Dreissena species with the presence of a nacreous layer (inner surface of the shell), which is purple.

 HABITAT

 Slow-moving, freshwater or brackish lakes, reservoirs, and rivers where it is able to attach to any suitable hard, rocky or soft surface, such as rocks, docks, pipes, and more.

 PATHWAY OF INTRODUCTION AND SPREAD

 Native to China and Southeastern Asia, introduced in the ballast water of ships.
 It has not been found in North America.
 Golden mussels spread through its ability to attach in thick clusters to virtually any surface as well as through its high reproductive output.
 This species is tolerant to a wider range of habitats than Dreissena species, such as polluted and contaminated waters, and is able to survive without water for up to a week.

 IMPACTS

-Due to its large filtration capacity, (up to a liter of water per day) which drastically depletes plankton populations, outcompetes native species, and significantly alters the ecosystem by increasing light penetration and water transparency.
+Its large filtration capacity (up to a litre of water per day) can lead to drastically reduced plankton populations, competition with native species and significant changes to the ecosystem by increasing light penetration and water transparency.
 Golden mussels may use other organisms or pipes for attachment, causing stress and eventual starvation or causing submerged pipes to clog up, respectively.
 Infestations limit recreational activities, such as swimming, angling, and boating, and the sharp shells may cause wounds if stepped on.

-NORTHERN CRAYFISH
+Photo: Kyle Jones, iNaturalist.org

-Orconectes virilis
+NORTHERN CRAYFISH Orconectes virilis

-STATUS

-Of Concern
+STATUS Of Concern

 Reddish-brown to olive with long antennae, straight rostrum and bumps on the sides of the carapace and claws; sizes reaching up to 13cm.
-They have large, broad, flattened claws, often with dark specs and reddish-orange tips; claws and legs may also appear blue.
+They have large, broad, flattened claws, often with dark specks and reddish-orange tips; claws and legs may also appear blue.

-HABITAT
+🔿 HABITAT

 Slow, warm freshwater streams, lakes and rivers with abundant vegetation, rocks, and mud, silt or sand bottoms up to 10m deep where it is able to avoid freezing and overwinter.
 Also, able to tolerate a wide range of weather conditions.